damalis/full-stack-nginx-website-for-everyone-with-docker-compose/README.md

 Varnish Server Port = 6082

-after every change in the wordpress and the varnish configuration or if You get error "502 Bad Gateway":
+after every change in the Website and the varnish configuration or if You get error "502 Bad Gateway":

 ```
 docker container restart varnish